Real Stories

 Patient living with multiple sclerosis and PBA

 Individual results vary.
 All ambassadors are real patients living with PBA or caregivers for real patients living with PBA.
-Images reflect patients’ health status at the time the images were captured.
+Image reflects patient with PBA at the time the image was captured.

 Ready to Take the PBA Quiz?